zeditor01/using_zowe/docs/deploying_ums_and_daf.md

 ### 1.3 Pre-Requisite Software
 The hardware and software pre-requisites for UMS and the Db2 experiences are documented [here](https://www.ibm.com/docs/en/umsfz/1.2.0?topic=installation-prerequisite-hardware-software)

 In addition to z/OS V2.4 or later, ICSF and RACF, minimum versions of ZOWE, and a number of PTF levels are documented at the link above.
+Specifically, PTFs are required to support "tools discovery" which is required for some Db2 Administration Foundation services to work.
 You should check the pre-requisites before proceeding.

 ### 1.4 Before you Begin
 The Knowledge Center contains a ["Before You Begin"](https://www.ibm.com/docs/en/umsfz/1.2.0?topic=installation-before-you-begin) section that is very important.